stanobi/streaem-product-manager/README.md

             (this will use trigger jib plugin to build docker image locally).
         d.
 After thats complete, you can start the application by running this command below docker run -p 8081:8081 productmanager
-        c. you can visit application via browser http://localhost:8081/swagger-ui.html
+        e. you can visit application via browser http://localhost:8081/swagger-ui.html

 ```